 Halloween in the west is all about candies and fancy costumes.
 You can see Jack O’ Lantern on every other corner, and the night street is crowded with trick-or-treating children.
 But in Thailand, Halloween is something entirely different.

-The Thai treat Halloween as another day on the calendar; they continue with their lives on October 31st.
-Some decorations can be seen, but they are for commercial purposes.
+Thai people treat Halloween as another day on the calendar.
+They continue with their lives on October 31st.
+Some celebrations and decorations can be seen, but they are more for commercial purposes.
 However, they have a similar culture where people perform rituals in ghost costumes.
 This tradition is called Phi Ta Khon.

 Even though the celebratory mood is rare to be seen in the country, it doesn’t mean you cannot have fun with the day at all.
 There is something for you on this day.
 Read on to find out where and how to enjoy Thai Halloween to your heart’s content.